 Royal Commission into Victoria’s Mental Health System: ( junior counsel to Claire Harris QC and with ors);

 Royal Commission into Aged Care Quality and Safety (junior counsel to Claire Harris QC and with ors);

 Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (junior Counsel to Claire Harris QC and with ors).

-He has also regularly appeared in Public Interest immunity matters and suppression order matters, nearly all of which are by necessity unreported.
+He has also regularly appeared in Public Interest immunity matters and suppression order matters.

-Morgan has acted for and against a number of government departments in common law proceedings, inquests, administrative law and regulatory prosecutions.
+Morgan regularly acts for and against government departments in common law proceedings, inquests, administrative law and regulatory prosecutions.

-He regularly appears in inquests having appeared for individuals, government departments; other interested parties (including families) and assisted the coroner.
+He regularly appears in inquests.
+He has appeared for individuals, government departments, medical practitioners, police, health services and other interested parties (including families) and assisted the coroner.

 His experience, in investigations, emergency management and fraud place him in a unique position to be able to advise parties seeking to recover compensation or take action against individuals for intentional torts and also advice regulators and governing bodies.

 Psychiatry and the law – Morgan has significant experience in appearing in matters involving psychiatry and mental health.
 He has:

 - Appeared in numerous of Crimes Mental Impairment reviews in the County and Supreme Courts – often calling evidence from forensic psychiatrists;